cduro30/Personal-Portfolio/README.md

 ## 👤 About Me

 Hello!
-I’m **Cristdan Taban Duro**, a passionate and purpose-driven student from Atene de Davao University, an incoming second year BSA student, aspiring to become a CPA Lawyer someday.
+I’m **Cristdan T. Duro**.
+I am a passionate, purpose-driven BSA student entering my second year at Ateneo de Davao University, actively working toward my ultimate goal of becoming a CPA-Lawyer.

 In design, I believe that great work is not just about aesthetics—it is about purpose, structure, and impact.